Mulberry Charlotte Russe

 BUYING BIG BEN BLACKCURRANT BUSHES

 This is a reasonably common variety and can often be found in UK garden centres and almost always in a good number of online fruit specialists.
 Bare-rooted plants, available from November to early March, are the cheapest way to buy any blackcurrant bush.
-The cheapest reliable supplier we could find was Crocus, click here to go to their page.
-Expect to pay anywhere between £6.00 to £12.00 depending on the supplier.
+The best reliable supplier we could find was Crocus, click here to go to their page.

 Blackcurrant bushes are particularly prone to viral infections and for this reason we would avoid buying them from online general retailers such as as Amazon or E-bay unless you know exactly who is supplying them.
 Cuttings donated by friends are of course free but we always ask to see the parent plant to check that it is free from disease.